EMMAoware/EMMAoware/README.md

 <h1 align="center">Hi 👋, I'm Emmanuel</h1>

-- 👨‍🦱 I'm an entry-level Data Analyst
+- 👨‍🦱 I'm a Data Analyst with experience using various tools.
 - 📉 I’m looking for Data Analysis jobs/internships
-- 📊 Apart from the tools listed, I also have experience using Tableau
+- 📊 Apart from the tools listed below, I also have experience using Tableau
 - 📫 How to reach me **emmanueloware25@gmail.com**

 <h3 align="left">Connect with me:</h3>